Madam C. J. Walker Manufacturing Company

 The Madam C. J. Walker Manufacturing Company (Madam C. J. Walker Manufacturing Co., The Walker Company) was a cosmetics manufacturer incorporated in Indianapolis, Indiana in 1910 by Madam C. J. Walker.
-It was best known for its African-American cosmetics and hair care products, and considered the most widely known and financially successful African-American-owned business of the early twentieth century.
+It was best known for its African-American cosmetics and hair care products.
+It is considered the most widely known and financially successful African-American-owned business of the early twentieth century.
 The Walker Company ceased operations in July 1981.

 History

-Early Life
+Early life

-Madam C.J.
-Walker, born Sarah Breedlove was born on December 23, 1867, in Delta, LA.
-Born to formerly enslaved parents, she was an orphan by the time she was seven years old.
-In 1881 she married Moses McWilliams at the age of 14.
+Madam C. J. Walker, born Sarah Breedlove, was born on December 23, 1867, in Delta, Louisiana.
+Born to formerly enslaved parents, Breedlove was an orphan by the time she was seven years old.
+In 1881, Breedlove married Moses McWilliams at the age of 14.
 The couple welcomed a baby girl in 1885, named Lelia.
-Two years after the birth of their daughter, her husband passed away.
+Two years after the birth of Lelia, McWilliams died.